docker/extensions-sdk/docs/dev/api/dashboard.md

 window.ddClient.host.openExternal("https://docker.com");
 ```

+!!! note

+    The URL must have the protocol `http` or `https`.

-More details about method parameters and return types are available in the [Desktop host API reference](reference/interfaces/host.Host.md)
+More details about method parameters and return types are available in the [Desktop host API reference](reference/interfaces/host.Host.md).

 ### Deprecated user notifications